btd/luna/README.md

 WARNING Ssh keys 18 Dec 2011
 -----------------------------

 Ssh keys are splited on two collections.
-Two migrate from previos versions move all keys for users to collection ssh_key_user and ssh keys for repos move to ssh_key_repo.
+To migrate from prev versions move all keys for users to collection ssh_keys_user and ssh keys for repos move to ssh_keys_repo.

 LUNA-TOOL
 =========